 Ghanaians love okra or okro stew.
-More often than not, okra stew is served along side a slightly fermented stiff porridge known as banku, however it can be served with anything you like.
-I once tried it with millet and throughly enjoyed the resulting meal.
+More often than not, okra stew is served alongside a slightly fermented stiff porridge known as banku, however, it can be served with anything you like.

 Okra stew looks complex, but it is so simple and delicious.
 To top it off, it is a very quick and easy dish to make.
-I love to use fresh ingredients when making the stew, and I do not cook it for very long at all; there is no need to complicate it.
+It's best to use fresh ingredients when making the stew, and you do not need to cook it for very long at all; there is no need to complicate it.
 Okra stew can be made in a variety of ways and even with an assortment of meats.
-I particularly love okra stew with seafood.
+We particularly love okra stew with seafood.
 Any type of seafood.
 Fish such as salmon or tilapia cooks in such a short time that you could actually create a lovely and simple meal in 15 minutes.

-To give okra stew it's traditional flavour, the use of sustainably sourced palm fruit oil is a must.
-The combination of palm oil, fish and tomato yields a very unique flavour that can be distinctly linked to Ghana.
-The red palm oil, rich in carotenoids, also adds a vibrant colour to the dish.
-In terms or texture and consistency, this stew can be made quite runny and can appear to be more of a soup.
-I do not particularly enjoy okra when it is too slimy, therefore when I chop it up, the pieces are not too small and the cooking time is kept to a minimum so long as the okra is cooked and tender.
+To give okra stew it's traditional flavor, the use of sustainably sourced palm fruit oil is a must.
+The combination of palm oil, fish, and tomato yields a very unique flavor that can be distinctly linked to Ghana.
+The red palm oil, rich in carotenoids, also adds vibrant color to the dish.
+In terms of texture and consistency, this stew can be made quite runny and can appear to be more of a soup.
+If you do not particularly enjoy okra when it is too slimy make sure that when you chop it up, the pieces are not too small and the cooking time is kept to a minimum.
+As long as the okra is cooked and tender you should be fine.